galaxyproject/training-material/faq.md

 ## What are the tutorials for?

-These tutorials can be used for learning and teaching how to use Galaxy for general data analysis, and for specific domains from assembly to differential gene expression analysis with RNA-Seq data.
+These tutorials can be used for learning and teaching how to use Galaxy for general data analysis, and for learning/teaching specific domains such as assembly and differential gene expression analysis with RNA-Seq data.

 ## What audiences are the tutorials for?

 There are two distinct audiences for these materials.

-1. **Self-paced individual learners.** These tutorials provide everything you need to learn a topic, from explanations of basic concepts to detailed hands-on exercises.
+1. **Self-paced individual learners.** These tutorials provide everything you need to learn a topic, from explanations of concepts to detailed hands-on exercises.
 2. **Instructors.** They are also designed to be used by instructors in teaching/training settings.
 Slides, and detailed tutorials are provided.
 Some tutorials also include computational support such as Docker images that can be used to scale the lessons up to many participants.

 ## How is the content licensed?